benibr/ansible-role-nspawn-container/README.md

 * use already existing namespace
 * skipping most of the steps if container already exists
 * base image create eg. with debootstrap
+* add the root users authorized keys to the container

 ## possible but not planned features
 * static IP config inside the container
 * bridge setup with DHCP
+* possibility to disable avahi

 ## preparation
 ```bash